We are Long Island, New York bee removal specialists and know the difference between all of the stinging species shown above, but do you?

 If honey bees inhabit your home, or business, there will be repair costs to fix the holes that were cut in the wall, or ceiling to remove them.

-Factors that affect the cost of bee and wasp removal, include the size and location of the hive, the type of bee, or wasp and the accessibility of the hive.
+Factors that affect the cost of Long Island bee removal and wasp removal, include the size and location of the hive, the type of bee, or wasp and the accessibility of the hive.